allanbowe/rawsas/content/posts/2023-02-12-SAS_Communications_1973.md

 Jim Goodnight, co-developer of SAS, took a statistical programming course while an undergraduate at N. C. State University.
 In his work with SAS today, he is still exulting in the rewards of statistical programming that he discovered in that course.
 The satisfactions are direct, he claims.
 "You can see results, see programs grow and develop."

 A native of North Carolina, Dr. Goodnight focused his interest on quantitative studies early.
 All his formal higher education was conducted at N, C, State: he was awarded a Bachelor's degree in Applied Mathematics in 1965, a Master of Experimental Statistics degree in 1968, and a Ph.D. in Statistics in 1972.
-Between college and graduate school, he worked in G. E.'s Apollo Support Department, finst as an engineering programmer and later on information retrieval systems.
+Between college and graduate school, he worked in G. E.'s Apollo Support Department, first as an engineering programmer and later on information retrieval systems.
 Returning to N. C. State, he accepted a graduate research assistantship, then a faculty position as Assistant Statistician; he is now a Research Associate.
 He has been working on SAS since 1967 and doing additional consulting for corporate and university researchers.

 Dr. Goodnight's area of greatest competence within statistics is regression and least-squares methodology.
 He likes the matrix orientation of that field, for he finds the essential simplicity of matrices appealing.
 In programming, he admits to dwelling on "the aesthetics” of the printed results.
 "I like nice output," he smiles,